rursache/Hackintosh-13900k-Z690-AORUS-ELITE-AX-DDR5-AMD-6900XT/README.md

 **SMBIOS**: iMacPro1,1

-The system triple boots Windows 11 and Ubuntu Mate
+The system dual boots macOS and Windows 11

 ## Tools
 Don't be an idiot and use these great tools instead of wasting your time with propertree or other plist editors: